 Situated in the northeastern Kenya-Ethiopian border on River Daua exists Malka Mari National Park.
 Designated as a national park in 1989, Malka Mari National Park refuges most of the untapped wildlife.
 The park is proud of its dancing gazelles, the Somali giraffe, the laughing spotted hyena and Nile crocodiles.
-This is also known for its magnificent hills and valleys that ranks it as the remotest national park with untapped natural wonders, thus making it one of the must-see destinations when you visit Kenya.
-Malka Mari National Park extends up to 1500 square kilometres and mostly features the vast semi and bushland, scrubby grassland with riparian woodland and palms that are growing on River Daua.
-The park is also popular for its rare historical sites especially the Malka Mari fort and spectacular landscapes.
+This is also known for its magnificent hills and valleys that rank it as the remotest national park with untapped natural wonders, thus making it one of the must-see destinations when you visit Kenya.
+Malka Mari National Park extends up to 1500 square kilometres and mostly features vast semi and bushland, scrubby grassland with riparian woodland and palms that are growing on River Daua.
+The park is also popular for its rare historical sites especially the Malka Mari fort and its spectacular landscapes.

 What to do in Malka Mari National Park?

 Malka Mari National Park is one of the best national parks that you should consider exploring for game-viewing experiences.
 The park rewards visitors with exciting views of the zebras, genets, Agama lizards, Nile crocodiles along River Daua, gazelles, giraffes, antelope families, spotted hyenas, Dik-Dik and others and for bird enthusiasts, the park offers refuge to a number of incredible birdlife most of which can be spotted out while on game viewing especially Shelley’s starling, Magpie starling, wattled starling, Carmine bee-eater and African pygmy kingfisher, White-throated bee-eater, Lilac-breasted roller, Common sandpiper, Heuglin’s bustard and others.